yonatannnn/yayawallet-backend-test/docs/documentaion.md

 #### Run Tests

-Use the `go test ./...` command to run the test suite.
+Use the `go test ./controller/` command to run the test suite.
-You can run tests with verbose output using the command: `go test -v ./...`

 #### Test Webhook Endpoint